Banner Health

 There are several types of psoriasis, and symptoms vary depending on which type you have.

 • Plaque psoriasis is the most common type.
 Signs of plaque psoriasis include dry, raised, itchy, scaly skin patches called plaques.
-You could have a few or a lot of them, and you'll usually find them on the scalp, elbows, knees and back.
+You could have a few or many of these patches, and they are commonly found on the elbows, knees, scalp and back.
 When the skin heals, it can appear to be a different color temporarily, especially in people with brown or Black skin.

 • Guttate psoriasis often starts after a bacterial infection such as strep throat.
 With it, you'll have small scaly spots shaped like drops on your torso, arms or legs.
 It's usually found in children and young adults.